-The following measurable objective has been re-set for the 2021/22 financial year:
+The following measurable objective has been re-set for the 2022/23 financial year:

-- Continue to assess, develop and communicate diversity issues and strategies to employees, and to receive and respond to feedback from staff regarding the same. - Achieve and maintain a Board comprising not less than 30% of each gender.
+- Continue to assess, develop and communicate diversity and inclusion issues and strategies to employees, and to receive and respond to feedback from staff regarding the same. - Achieve and maintain a Board comprising not less than 30% of each gender.

-Ramelius is a "relevant employer" under the Workplace Gender Equality Act 2012 (Cth) and its 2020/21 public report submitted to the Workplace Gender Equality Agency is disclosed on the Company's website.
+Ramelius is a "relevant employer" under the Workplace Gender Equality Act 2012 (Cth) and its 2021/22 public report submitted to the Workplace Gender Equality Agency is disclosed on the Company's website.
+Additional information can be found in our Sustainability Report, included in our Annual Report and on our webpage.